zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ![first row inserted in pet](https://curriculum-content.s3.amazonaws.com/7159/python-p4-v2-flask-sqlalchemy/insert_dog1.png)

-When the transaction is committed and the row is inserted, the `id` of the local `Pet` instance is assigned the primary key value :
+When the transaction is committed and the row is inserted in the `pets` table, the `id` of the local `Pet` instance is assigned the primary key value from the new row:

 ```console
 >>> pet1.id